 New!
 Renew Your Texas Notary Commission Online

-Our paperless notary application wizard will guide you step-by-step to complete and e-sign your Texas notary application online with a click of your computer mouse.
-This efficient paperless process will eliminate the need to print, scan, and then mail, fax or email your Texas notary application.
-It's your choice to apply online or offline.
-Either way, we make it fast and easy for you to renew your Texas notary commission.
+Our paperless notary renewal application wizard will guide you step by step to complete and e-sign your Texas notary renewal application online with a click of your mouse.
+This efficient, paperless process will eliminate the need to print, scan, and then mail, fax, or email your Texas notary application.
+You may choose to apply online or offline.
+Either way, we make it fast and easy for you to become a Texas notary public.

-Your application will be approved faster, which means you'll get your commission sooner!
+Your notary application will be approved faster, which means you'll get your commission sooner!

-The Secretary of State will use your information exactly as you type it.
-You will not have to worry about someone else making a mistake with your application.
+The Texas Secretary of State will use your information exactly as you type it.
+You will not have to worry about someone else making a mistake while completing your notary application.

-You will have the choice of paying for your application online using a credit card, or you can pay by check.
+You will have the choice of paying for the notary application and notary supplies by check or credit card.

 Ideal for businesses!
 Unlike other websites, we allow you to apply for notary commissions for more than one person.